 In your course site, the module will appear in a new content area in your course.
 Each module chapter will be a section.
 You can copy, move and delete the chapters in your course.

-Note: You can click the More options dots to go back to make changes to the entry after you have saved it.
+Note: You can click the More options dots to go back to edit the entry after you have saved it.

 You can link to the video in the Digital Learning Hub or embed the video in your course.